gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Alva rose to her knuckles and feet.
 "There is no fault, dear.
-There is—why are you making that face?"*
+There is only—why are you making that face?"*

 Noxy woke with a start.
 The prince was cross-legged on the stone again, his eyes closed.